Frequently asked questions (FAQ)

 The new Toka Puia car park is only 200m away, and works well in tandem with the Killarney Street car park to serve Takapuna centre’s parking needs.

 I park in the Anzac Street car park.
 Where can I park now?

-The 40 Anzac Street car park will stay open through 2021 to ensure that Takapuna has plenty of parking during the Hurstmere Road transformation.
+The 40 Anzac Street car park will stay open until 2022 to ensure that Takapuna has plenty of parking during the Hurstmere Road transformation.
 The new Toka Puia car park opened in December 2020 and provides 420 short-stay car parks.